Alexander McCall Smith: Writing career

 According to his publisher in Edinburgh, "He was, until 2005, a professor of medical law at the University of Edinburgh, but gave up the position to concentrate on his writing and now writes full time."

 He published 30 books in the 1980s and 1990s before he began the series that has brought him the world's notice.
 In 2008 he wrote a serialised online novel Corduroy Mansions, with the audio edition read by Andrew Sachs made available at the same pace as the daily publication.
 He wrote more than ten chapters ahead of publication, finding the experience of serialised publication to be "a frightening thing to create a novel while his readers watched.
 'I am like a man on a tightrope.'"

 In 2009 he donated the short story "Still Life" to Oxfam's "Ox-Tales" project, comprising four collections of stories written by 38 British authors.
 McCall Smith's story was published in the "Air" collection.

+In 2020 he published a collection of poetry entitled In a Time of Distance: And Other Poems.